Ch3lLIST4/SQL_JDBC_Logging/README.md

 ## MSSQLServer_Java
-Some of my versatile scripts for monitoring MSSQLServer using Java Code
+Some of my simple and versatile scripts for monitoring MSSQLServer using Java Code

 - JdbcSQLServerConnection.java <br>
 > Detect Query Type ->  Basic SQL Query